philamp/jellygrail/README.md

 # Good to know / Known issues
 - only last 2500 real-debrid torrents are backuped.
+- ⚠️ If you restart your system, the docker container was maybe restarted but the rshared folder (./Video_Library) was not prepared so you have to run RESTART.SH to fix it
 - JELLYFIN_FFmpeg__analyzeduration reduced to 4 seconds to be light on Real-Debrid requests and rclone cache.
 On some video files ffprobe report might be uncomplete.
 TODO: reconsider an increase of JELLYFIN_FFmpeg__analyzeduration
 - You can add other rclone remote mount points (with your favorite cloud provider) by following the same structure as the provided example used for real_debrid in **/mounts** folder provided but:
     - Follow this convention: